Kray-G/kinx/doc/spec/README.md

 ## Overview

 This is Kinx specification, and examples are test code as is.
+This is right just a specification document, but this is also test codes at the same time.
-This test system is well-known style of BDD(Behavior Driven Development), and in this product it is especially named as **SpecTest**.
+I named this system as **SpecTest**, and this documentation is also provided as an example of the **SpecTest**.
-**SpecTest** is developped based on the idea of **Tests as Documentation** and **Specification by Example**.
 Writing documentation means writing tests, and those examples written in that are becoming test codes as is.

-As for the detail of **SpecTest**, that will be described in another, but it system is not only for Kinx but also for any other systems.
+As for the detail of **SpecTest**, that will be described in another, but **SpecTest** is not only for Kinx but also for any other systems.
-You can also use this system for your product developed not by Kinx.
+You can also use **SpecTest** for your product developed not by Kinx.

+As an example of **SpecTest**, I prepared another [here](../benchmark/README.md).

 ### How to Run